A First Look

 ‘No. But his story is largely confirmed by Lana Beckwith, who also heard the screams.
 But she says Wilmot shouted, “No, Ronnie, no. For God’s sake, no.” Ronnie, not Donnie.’

 ‘Ronnie, not Donnie.
 She’s sure?’

 Pretty Sandy brushed snow off his pad.
 ‘Positive.’

-‘Lana is five years old, sir.
-But is very sure of herself.’
+‘Lana Beckwith is five years old, sir.
+But she’s very sure of herself.’

 ‘A five-year-old and a seven-year-old?’ came a voice from a doorway.
 Urquhart turned to see Notepad Sandy with pad and pencil in hand.

 ‘I said to wait,’ he said with a little sigh.